CartoDB/mobile-sdk/doc/geocoding.md

 ## Apply Geocoding in your App

-This section describes how to access prepackaged routing code from our Sample Apps, how how to implement geocoding in your mobile app.
+This section describes how to access prepackaged routing code from our Sample Apps and how to implement geocoding in your mobile app.

 ### Prepackaged Sample Code